blobcity/blobcity.github.io/pages/mydoc/web_service_insert_data.md

   }
 }
 ```

-The data being inserted can be of any of the supported formats by BlobCity.
-The database does an automatic format interpretation for JSON, XML and SQL data types.
-All other data types are stored as plain text in string.

 The `data` key is mapped to a JSON array of String.
 This allows for multiple records to be inserted in a single call.
 The records in the JSON array can be heterogeneous formats.
 JSON data can be put as a JSON object into the JSON array, instead of a being putting as a JSON String into the array.
 Both JSON record as is and a string form of the JSON record is supported.
 All other records must be passed as their string equivalents.